How Much Does It Cost to Build a 250 Room Hotel?

 Ramp-Up Carrying Costs: $2-4 million (operating losses plus debt service shortfall)

-Key Takeaways for 250-Room Hotel Developers
+What Is Key Takeaways for 250-Room Hotel Developers?

 Building a 250-room hotel requires $50 million to $125 million in total capital, with the specific amount depending on brand tier, market location, and amenity scope.
 Key budgeting considerations include: